People Pleasing vs. God’s Approval: Why Boundaries Matter

 I grew up that way—maybe not by global standards, but certainly by the world around me.
 I remember trying so hard to belong… to fit in… to feel worthy.
 We didn’t have much, and in my young heart, that lack translated into shame.
 While other girls on my cheer team packed for camp, I quietly prayed my parents could cover just the cost of my uniform.

 I even told my friends we were “wealthy” but simply chose to live below our means.
 Looking back now, I see a tender girl doing her best to hold on to a sense of dignity in a world that equated worth with status, and love with performance.
-Especially when real love—the kind I craved most—was missing from the one place it should’ve been safest: my mother’s arms.
+Especially when real love—the kind I craved most—was missing from the one place it should’ve been safest: my mother’s presence.

 For a long time, I thought being poor meant failure.
 A lack of resources.
 A life that was behind, or less-than.